janaom/datacamp-professional-data-engineer-in-python/introduction-to-docker/README.md

 ![image](https://github.com/user-attachments/assets/a32493f8-6c58-4c44-b1ba-0eaf805dbb55)

-## Exercise

-Cleaning up containers
+## Exercise: Cleaning up containers

 You were able to find the issue with your colleague's container and help him fix it.
 Before you return to your project, you want to clean up the container you just started to help your colleague.